Parameter Analysis and Optimization of Layer Fidelity for Quantum Processor Benchmarking at Scale: Using EPLG to track device stability over time

 \section{Using EPLG to track device stability over time}

-Assessing a device’s reliability requires tracking performance over extended periods of time.
-EPLG serves as a meaningful stability metric, as it reflects the ability to execute long circuits relevant to utility-scale applications.
-By monitoring EPLG over time, we can detect fluctuations in system performance and identify potential degradations.

-To evaluate stability, we consider two complementary cases.
+To quantify this stability, we track EPLG as a function of time, which allows us to detect fluctuations in system performance and identify potential degradations.
+We consider two complementary cases.
 The first analyzes EPLG for the optimal chain identified at the time of each layer fidelity run, providing insight into how the best-performing regions of a device evolve.
 The second focuses on EPLG for a fixed chain, highlighting the long-term stability of a specific region.

+In the first case, we run layer fidelity once per day over a 100-day period, recording EPLG values for the best $N=100$ and $M=50$ qubit-long chains on a device.
+The choice of these lengths is motivated by both practical and diagnostic considerations.
+A 100-qubit chain spans a large fraction of current superconducting processors and reflects the scale relevant for utility-scale experiments, where workloads typically occupy tens to hundreds of qubits.
+The shorter 50-qubit chain serves as a complementary probe that samples a smaller but still substantial portion of the device.
+Because the $M$-qubit chain contains fewer couplers, it can typically avoid isolated low-performing gate pairs; its EPLG therefore reflects changes that affect many qubits simultaneously.
+The longer $N$-qubit chain, by contrast, spans many more couplers and is consequently more sensitive to individual underperforming edges.